hannah68/cs-lists/README.md

 A doubly linked list has O(1) insertion and deletion at both ends, so it is a natural choice for queues.

+Below, you get to program stacks and queues.

 ## Exercise

-1. Fork this repository and clone the fork to your machine.
+1. Fork this repository and clone the fork to your machine
 2. Run `npm ci` to install project dependencies
-3. Implement each of the empty functions inside the files in the [src](./src) directory
+3. Implement each of the empty functions inside the [src/stack.mjs](src/stack.mjs) and [src/queue.mjs](src/queue.mjs) files
     - Add a commment to each function implementation that describes:
         1. Conceptually, how the algorithm works.
 You _may_ wish to write this _first_, then try and implement your conceptual understanding
-4. Run `npm run test` to test your code.
+4. Run `npm run test` to test your code

 ## Extension - Binary Search Trees